curl/everything-curl/libcurl.md

 application and how libcurl is best integrated into your architecture.
 Those are further described later in this chapter.

+While the transfer is ongoing, using any of the functions you can use to drive the transfer (or in fact transfers - in plural), libcurl calls your specified functions - known as *callbacks* - to deliver data, to read data or to do a wide variety of things.
+See further below for callback details.

 ## HTTP Cookies

 TBD